qltd/SwiftBio/wp-content/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 * All the product sections on product page will be fired as Related Product and will be available in product list performance report.

 = Need an Advanced Google Analytics Plugin? =
-We have recently launched an Advanced Google Analytics Plugin for WooCommerce which includes tracking of 9 Reports of Enhanced Ecommerce, User ID Tracking, Product Refund, I.P.
-Anonymization, 15+ Custom Dimenensions & Metrics, Form Field Tracking, Content Grouping & much more. <a href="https://codecanyon.net/item/actionable-google-analytics-for-woocommerce/9899552?ref=tatvic" target="_blank">Learn More</a>
+We have an Advanced Google Analytics Plugin for WooCommerce which includes tracking of 9 Reports of Enhanced Ecommerce, User ID Tracking, Product Refund, I.P.
+Anonymization, 15+ Custom Dimenensions & Metrics, Form Field Tracking, Content Grouping, Google Optimize & much more. <a href="https://codecanyon.net/item/actionable-google-analytics-for-woocommerce/9899552?ref=tatvic" target="_blank">Learn More</a>

 == Note : ==
 == Our plugin does not support the below features out of the box ==